taylorharwin/iss_node/README.md

 ###Examples

-1. streamDemo.js --- Creates a new stream for the ISS (25544), makes requests 59 times/minute, and then pipes the result to process.stdout
+1. streamDemo.js --- Creates a new stream for the ISS (25544), makes requests 30 times/minute, and pipes the result to process.stdout
 2. deltaLatLong.js --- Implements a Transform stream that changes a satelite location object into a new object that shows the rate of change per minute of latitude, as well as the rate of change per minute of longitude.
 Calculation details are in the file.

 ###Tests
 (Assumes you have mocha installed globally)

-Tests for this module are written in Mocha, and can be run from the top level of the iss_node directory with:
+Tests for this module are written in Mocha, are located in the test/ directory, and can be run from the top level of the iss_node directory with:
 `npm test`

 ###Contact